COCC Quick Facts

 Central Oregon Community College was founded in 1949 as part of the Bend School District.
 It is the longest standing community college in Oregon.
 The College District was formed in 1959 and officially established as the Central Oregon Area Education District by a vote of residents in 1962.

 In the spring of 1962, a 140-acre tract of land on the west side of Awbrey Butte was donated for the purposes of establishing COCC's main campus.
 Additional smaller purchases and donations increased the COCC Bend campus to a total of 202 acres that face a spectacular view of Oregon's Cascade mountain range.
 Construction began in 1963, and the first three buildings - Ochoco, Modoc and Deschutes - were completed by the spring of 1964.
 In 1965, Jefferson, Metolius and Grandview Student Union were constructed.
-Six additional buildings were constructed in the next 10 years.
+Six additional buildings were opened in the next 10 years.
 The late 1980s and 1990s saw the addition of the Boyle Education Center, the Barber Library and Newberry Hall.
-Cascades Hall, which houses Oregon State University - Cascades, opened in the fall of 2002.
+Cascades Hall, which houses Oregon State University - Cascades, opened in the fall of 2001.
 In the last five years, COCC Bend has added the Campus Center, the Jungers Culinary Center, and the Health Careers and Science Centers.

 Today, Central Oregon Community College's Bend campus offers quiet, peaceful surroundings for study and reflection.
 The campus includes 26 buildings with a total of 575,000 square feet under roof.